Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 **B"mapDriveLetterDn=0X3:1Y4:2Z5:3A1:4C2"**
 B"mapDriveLetterDn=0X1:1Y2:2Z3:p4"
+* if this parameter is not set, it is expected that the first drive is used at D1, second at D2 etc. and the letters are standard XYZABC (or XYZUVW) for 6 axis, XYZ for 4 axis pallet, XYZAC for CNC 5 axis AC type.
 * maps drive number with drive letter with Dn, in the first example the first drive called X is mapped to D3
 * letters IJK have a special meaning as tool vector
 * the parallel axis of the 4 axis palletized robot is named pn, e.g. second example p is assigned to D4